-The primary purpose of this course is to assist entering students in acquiring the necessary knowledge and skills to manage effectively the Troy University campus environment in order to maximize their potential for success at the University, in their careers, and throughout their lives.
+The primary purpose of this course is to assist entering students in acquiring the necessary knowledge and skills to manage effectively the Troy University campus environment in order to maximize their potential for success at the University, in their careers, and throughout their lives develop goals.
+It also serves to assist non-traditional Note: TROY 1103 is 3 credit hours for Troy Campus students and 1 credit hour for Dothan Campus students.
+This course is for institutional credit only and will not be used in meeting degree requirements.
+This course will not substitute for any general studies requirement.

-Major Exploration and Planning (1) TROY 1102
+TROY 1102 Major Exploration and Planning (1)